 And doing away with the Js we have.
 Now as you can see, this Fourier transform goes towards 0 as capital omega goes towards infinity.
 So the Fourier transform vanishes as capital of omega goes towards infinity.
-And in fact we can even sketch the magnitude to get a feel of this.
+And in fact became even sketch the magnitude to get a feel of this.
+(Refer Slide Time: 2:53)

 The magnitude of phi cap omega looks like this.

+(Refer Slide Time: 3:05)

+WAVELETS AND MULTIRATE DIGITAL SIGNAL PROCESSING C-DEEP

+12

+= pt2 (8m 1/2)

+- (-3/2)

+A /

+NPTEL

 You see, at omega equal to 0, you will notice that one can use Lobita's rule and show that this is equal to 1 in magnitude.

+(Refer Slide Time: 3:16)

 So it has a pattern like this.
 Of course we know where this comes.
 This will come at omega by 2 equal to pi or at to 2 pi.
 This would come at 4 pi and so on.
-This is how the magnitude looks.
-Now you know, this very clearly shows that psi has a concentration are around 0 frequency.
+This is how the magnitude looks.Now you know, this very clearly shows that psi has a concentration are around 0 frequency.
 So this is interesting.
-We begin from the low pass filter, we construct a dilation equation, a recursive dilation equation starting with a low pass filter and we get a low pass function.
-Phi T is essentially a low pass function.
+We begin from the low pass filter, we construct a dilation equation, a recursive direction equation starting with a low pass filter and we get a low pass function. phi T is essentially a low pass function.
 A low pass function means it is predominant in the frequency domain around capital omega equal to 0.
+(Refer Slide Time: 4:43)

 Low pass function of course is an informal term.
 You may always argue that after all it does have bands at higher frequencies too.
-But the point is, its prominent bands are around 0 and the farther you go away from 0, the more the spectral magnitude drops off.
+But the point is, it is prominent bands are around 0 and the farther you go away from 0, the more the spectral magnitude drops off.
 In that sense, it is low pass.
 In fact just as we try to build the idea of ideality in a filter bank, you also would like to build the idea of ideality in this phi T. The ideal phi T is actually the ideal low pass function.
 So low pass function which is like a brick wall.
+(Refer Slide Time: 5:34)